vanHeemstraSystems/semaintic-versioning/300/README.md

 ## 200 - Create our first GitHub Action

-From the rpevious step, already a directory called ```.github``` was created for you.
+From the previous step, already a directory called ```.github``` was created for you.
 We will now delete this folder, to create it manually.

 ```
 $ rm .github
 ```

 MORE ...